prossouw79/arduino_projects/Arduino Serial LED Control/README.md

 sudo apt upgrade -y
 ```

 We can now connect to the Raspberry Pi in another way: VNC.
 This will give us a more visual interface if you aren't very comfortable with SSH.
 Download the [RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer) client and install it.
-Once installed, you can connect to your running Raspberry Pi using the same combination of `IP address`, `username` and `password` used for SSH:
+Once installed, you can connect to your running Raspberry Pi using the same combination of **IP address**, **username** and **password** used for SSH:

 <img src=".readme/vnc-connection.gif" width="75%"/>

 This will give you the same interface to your Pi as users running in a local interface.
-Once it is running, you can start `Node RED`.
+Once it is running, you can start **Node RED**.
 Depending on the image you flashed to the SD card, it might already be installed.
-If you don't have it installed (and your previous `apt upgrade` command has finished) you can install it easily from `Recommended Software` in the `Programming`:
+If you don't have it installed (and your previous `apt upgrade` command has finished) you can install it easily from **Recommended Software**:

 <img src=".readme/install-node-red.gif" width="75%"/>